Skip to content

 How Big Of A Beam Do I Need To Span 40 Feet?

-Therefore, a beam that is 40 feet long would need to be no more than 2 feet deep in order to span the distance without support.
-However, it is always best to check with a structural engineer or architect to be sure.
+A beam that is 40 feet long would need to be no more than 2 feet deep in order to span the distance without support.

 Can I Make My Own I Beam?